The 2022 Scholarship Program - Deadline to Apply June 17, 2022.

 VOTA awards scholarships to second year OT and OTA students each year at the VOTA conference, held in the fall.
-Students must be a member of VOTA and apply for the scholarships during their first year of OT school.
-The OT Graduate Award, Centennial and the OT Assistant Award are $1000 each.
+Students must be a member of VOTA, study at a Virginia-based program, and apply for the scholarships during their first year of OT school.
+The OT Graduate Award, Centennial and the OT Assistant Award are $500+ commensurate with our fundraising goals.
 An additional scholarship is also available: The Barbara Howard Scholarship which is $400 with a bonus of $100 if you take a position in the Tidewater area after graduation.

 The OT Graduate Award is awarded annually to an entry level graduate occupational therapy student, enrolled at a program within the Commonwealth of Virginia.
 This scholarship is based on scholarly, leadership, and humanitarian qualities that OT students bring to their future profession.
 Requirements include: student application, a student essay, faculty endorsement, and at least one faculty letter of support/recommendation.

 The Centennial Award is awarded to an entry level graduate occupational therapy student/occupational therapy assistant student, enrolled at a program within the Commonwealth of Virginia.
 This scholarship is awarded based on the student’s scholarship, leadership and qualities consistent with the promotion of the profession for the next century of practice.
 Requirements include: student application, a student essay, faculty endorsement, and at least one faculty letter of support/recommendation.